vdfdev/jekyll-now/_drafts/Scaling-FBG-backends-horizontally.md

 *playerView* is the function that allows a very popular feature in boardgame.io: [Secret state](https://boardgame.io/documentation/#/secret-state?id=secret-state).
 It inhibits cheating by only sending the relevant subset of the state for each player.
 For instance, if you were playing poker, we would not send the poker hands of your adversaries to your browser.
 This would only be known by the server.

 However, this feature/requirement made so each player receives a different message from the server, and its implementation abandoned the usage of socket.io rooms.
-At that point, I got lazy and stopped working in this project for some months, as it was shaping to be much more work than expected.

 The problem is illustred below.
 Previously when player A made a move: (G is the game state)
 <pre>